rubyreferences/rubyref/intermediate/sanitized/core/Array.md

 Arrays are ordered, integer-indexed collections of any object.

 Array indexing starts at 0, as in C or Java.
-A negative index is assumed to be relative to the end of the array---that is, an index of -1 indicates the last element of the array, -2 is the next to last element in the array, and so on.
+A negative index is assumed to be relative to the end of the array—that is, an index of -1 indicates the last element of the array, -2 is the next to last element in the array, and so on.